ITaP tools and tips to help faculty and staff choose the right technology for the job when working online

 - Instructors, please consider setting a greeting message on your voicemail noting your virtual office hours.

 The security guidelines for research utilized on campus likewise need to be in place for remote work.
 Research teams for both controlled and fundamental research programs must consider the potential impact on security when working remotely.
 It is important to weigh whether sensitive information is involved in remote meetings, and to use appropriate tools to access and process data remotely.
-The following guidance documents can help.
+Research Computing offers virtual staff support and training.
+The following guidance documents provide more detail.

 - Social Distancing Guidance for Controlled Projects